orey/papers/docs/graph/staf-icgt2018.md

 ![Graph sample](../yed/graph02.png)

-The prototyping works of the GraphApps were stopped in December 2016 for economic reasons, the products (Design and Web Framework) staying closed source.
+The prototyping works of the GraphApps company were stopped in December 2016 for economic reasons, the products (Design and Web Framework) staying closed source.

 However, I kept on working on the graph-oriented programming topic, in particular in the perspective of solving the technical debt.